p5-serial/p5.serialserver/README.md

 p5.serialport
 =============

-A [p5.js](http://p5js.org/)library that enables communication between your p5 sketch and Arduino.
+A [p5.js](http://p5js.org/) library that enables communication between your p5 sketch and Arduino.

 What Does it Do?
 ----------------